 FILE A GRIEVANCE!

-Contact a union steward and ask him/her to help you file a grievance with the State.
+Contact our union by sending an email to Local1671[at]gmail.com and ask for help to file a grievance with the State.

 for Interpreters rendering services